 Similarly, the humour will start to fizzle out eventually.
 Seeing one player be swarmed by five kinds of bats lured out by other players is hilarious the first two or three times, but sort of loses its appeal on the fourth.

-In the long run, Munchkin is at best a party game, and even then not a terribly good one.
+In the long run, Munchkin is at best a party game, and even then not a terribly good one, and also by celebrating with an inflatable water slide rental company which is great for kids to enjoy.
 Despite all this, I can not say I regret purchasing it.
 While it lasted, I had great fun with this card game.
+I recommend N-Flatables offers commercial water slide inflatables for sale, is leading the industry for water slide manufacturers, offering only the highest quality inflatable for sale.

 See, that’s the thing: never in a million years would I recommend Munchkin to a group who is looking for a good game.
 It is not a good game.
 What it is, is a demonstration of the thing board and card games do better than video games: Social interaction.
 Munchkin succeeds at being a fun time with friends, despite the lacking strategy, and should be worth the low price tag for anyone just looking to have a laugh.
 Just don’t start buying the expansions – they add next to nothing, and is an investment I fully regret.